 Log into your online banking, click on your account number and click on the Bill Payments tab.
 The list of your Payees along with Pending and Recent Payments will be displayed.
 To get more details, choose the Bill History tab and select from several options.

-I made a payment prior to February 28, 2014; how can I be sure it was paid?
+I made a payment 4 months ago; how can I be sure it was paid?

 Look back at your statements to make sure the payment has been deducted from your account.
-If you made a payment and your payee has not credited you, contact Electronic Banking at 1-563-888-9775 for assistance in researching the proof of payment.
+If you made a payment and your payee has not credited you, contact your local Triumph Community Bank branch for assistance in researching the proof of payment.

 Where can I get my payment history?